Marine Engines

 Under Powered & Over Powered Engines

-Using an engine that is too small for a particular craft is known as 'under powering'.
+Using an engine that is too small for a particular craft is known as "under powering".
 This often results in a boat that is incapable of performing in the role for which it was acquired.

-Using an engine that is too large for a particular craft is known as 'over powering'.
+Using an engine that is too large for a particular craft is known as "over powering".
 Over powering can lead to a boat that is difficult to control and potentially dangerous.